LCA-CI-fix-benchmark/mindsdb/mindsdb/integrations/handlers/instatus_handler/README.md

 ## Instatus

+Instatus is ### SELECT
-Instatus is a cloud-based status page software that allows users to communicate their status using incidents and maintenances.
+rs to communicate their status using incidents and maintenances.
 It's a SaaS platform that helps companies create status pages for their services.

 ## Instatus Handler Initialization